Comprehensive Growth Management Plan

 The current plan is the 2016 Clark County Comprehensive Growth Management Plan adopted by the Board of County Councilors on June 21, 2016.

 Comprehensive Plan Appeal

 On July 22, 2016, Friends of Clark County and Futurewise filed a petition with the Growth Management Hearings Board (GMHB) for review of the comprehensive plan and development regulations update.
+On August 26, Clark County Citizens United filed a petition for review.
 A GMHB hearing on the merits of the petition is tentatively scheduled for November 17, 2016.